MUHAMMAD REZA SHAH 1941 - 1979

 "Neither East nor West" - the Shah in control

 The Hoveyda years were ostensibly peaceful and prosperous for Iran.
 The shah's international respectability seemed secure.
 Though a staunch ally of the west, he had good relations with the USSR and China.
 In 1971, to American approval, he took over the role of policeman of the Persian Gulf from the British.
 As a "regional power" the shah was invited by President Nixon (who came to Tehran to meet him) to purchase any weapons he fancied (except nuclear) - a magic moment for a man obsessed "with everything that flies and fires".
-And in 1973 (see above) he had the cash to indulge his obsession.
+Nixon, and his Secretary of State Henry Kissinger shamelessly ingratiated themselves with the Shah: the more oil he sold them, the more weapons he could afford to buy, from them.
+And in 1973, the Shah, (see above) he had the cash to indulge his obsession with weapons.

 The world's biggest party: making Iran great again